danny-baker/deploy-beast-datascience-vm/README.md

 If you know what you are doing with deploying Azure resources using ARM templates (and Bicep), simply open the `vmtemplate.bicep` file , set your VM specs, create a resource group and deploy in the Az CLI with a single command:

-`az deployment group create -f vmtemplate.bicep -g <RESOURCE GROUP NAME> --parameters adminUsername='USERNAME' adminPassword='PASSWORD' adminPublicKey='INSERT FULL ASCII PUB KEY HERE OR REMOVE THIS PARAMETER IF YOU DON'T NEED IT'`
+`az deployment group create -f vmtemplate.bicep -g <RESOURCE GROUP NAME> --parameters adminUsername='USERNAME' adminPassword='PASSWORD'`

 This will build your VM along with all the components needed in around 90 seconds.
 Once deployed, grab the public IP address of the new vm (from Portal or CLI) and either SSH into the VM directly or access the Jupyter Hub server in the browser via `https://xxx.xxx.xxx.xxx:8000`.